 If you go to any country you will find yourself in an unknown, unfamiliar world; it is rather exciting, as you have many interesting places to explore whether you are on holiday or on business.
 I had the wonderful opportunity to travel abroad and go to a school in Japan for 10 months.
-Whilst there, I attended lessons, camps, company visits along with all my classmates.
+While there, I attended lessons, camps, company visits along with all my classmates.
 I stayed with four wildly different host families who supported me and gave me varied perspectives about life in Japan.

 I attended "Kanagawa Prefectural Kanagawa Sogo-Sangyo Senior High School", unofficially known as LiSA (Liberal Arts and Science Academy).
-It was not like a normal Japanese school in many ways, particularly as it was a Design and Technology Specialist School.
-My school had 700 pupils with three years.
+It was not like a normal Japanese school in many ways, particularly as it was a Design and Technology specialist school.
+My school had 700 pupils with 3 years.
 I was in 1-7, or 1st Year - Class 7.
 My class was smaller than most with 30 students, with normal classes being around 35 - 40 students.
 Unlike most Japanese schools, I chose which subjects I could take, similar to the UK.
 They had over 60 choices, from Home Economics to Car Engineering, Music to English Business Communication.
-I chose a range of subjects like English, Music, Geography and Chemistry to give some variety and challenge to my school life.
+I chose some easy subjects like English and Music but also hard ones like Geography and Chemistry to give some variety and challenge to my school life.

-A major part of Japanese school life are clubs; in the UK clubs are usually extra-curricular activities that are not integral to your school experience.
+A major part of Japanese school life are clubs; in the UK clubs are usually extra-curricular activities that are not integral into your school experience.
 Whereas, in Japan, joining a club is the best way to make friends with similar interests and almost all the students joined one club.

-My school's Culture Festival was during a weekend in October, lasting for two days.
-The whole school year, up to this point, builds up to this event.
+My school's culture festival was during the weekend, lasting for 2 days.
+The whole school year, up to this point, builds up to this event in October.
 Every form makes a stall, some cook food like pizza, some perform plays, some even make horror mazes in a classroom.
 Every club also has the opportunity to showcase the activities they have done to parents, friends and teachers.
 Many of the drama, dance and band groups have the chance to perform on the stage as well.
 It is very exciting and a tremendous amount of fun.
 My class chose to make kakigori (shaved ice) as it was still around 20-30°C. Unfortunately, as the festival started, a typhoon made its way towards Japan, meaning many people didn't want to buy our shaved ice.
-Despite this, it was amazing, the comaraderie and spirit of our stall was inspiring.
+Despite this, it was amazing, the comradery and spirit of our stall was inspiring.

-My Japanese exchange was not all spectacular though, I spent roughly three hours going to and from school always having to take a bus ride, then a train, then a 15 minute walk to my school, rain or shine.
-This was particularly troublesome during rainy season, where it rains continuously for one month.
+My Japanese exchange was not all spectacular though, I spent roughly 3 hours going to and from school always having to take a bus ride, then a train, then a 15 minute walk to my school, rain or shine.
+This was particularly, troublesome during rainy season, where it rains continuously for 1 month.
 Despite the rain it was still 25°C so I could not wear a coat to school.
 So, you could see me perspiring, with an umbrella in my hand, as buckets of rain fell from the sky.